scjx123/tp/docs/UserGuide.md

    ```
     ____________________________________________________________
        Nice!
-I've cleared everything in the list.
+I've cleared all tasks from the list and left modules alone.
     ____________________________________________________________
    ```